timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 12-RIVER AND HARBOR IMPROVEMENTS GENERALLY/SUBCHAPTER V-PROSECUTION OF WORK GENERALLY.md

 ### §634.
 Assistance relating to water supply
 * The Secretary may provide assistance to municipalities the water supply of which is adversely affected by construction carried out by the Corps of Engineers.

+### §635.
+Coast Guard anchorages.
+* The Secretary may perform dredging at Federal expense within and adjacent to anchorages established by the Coast Guard pursuant to existing authorities.